How to Create Audio Ads: 8 Tips for Digital Advertising

 - Audio streaming platforms drive business to you right off of their platform or site by providing audio advertisers with online placement as well.

-- Audio ads can supply you with more qualified leads, as audio streaming platforms allow advertisers to embed their messaging among targeted audiences.
+- Audio ads can supply you with more qualified leads since audio streaming platforms allow advertisers to embed their messaging among highly targeted audiences.

 How to Create Audio Ads